 I hope the recipes inspire a spark for greater explorations and enjoyment, to adjust them to your unique bioindividual needs, preferences and ecological location, and to rediscover your innate sense of well-being through the ever-evolving transformation of body, mind and spirit to thrive among modern imbalances.
 Here is the opportunity to allow for the powerful transformation of cooking and eating into a creative and enjoyable part of daily life along your journey as a springboard towards your highest expression.

-Root to Sky Kitchen acknowledges the traditional custodians of Turtle Island/Canada, and gives gratitude and reverence to your continuing, sacred connection to this land, waters and community.
-We pay our respects to you and your cultures, traditions, and to Elders both past, present and emerging.
-May we learn from your ancestral knowledge and wisdom, for knowing the ways of the rivers, mountains, fires and waters, and remember harmony with the highest integrity and deepest reverence for spirit and the Earth.
+I, Kelly Samantha, acknowledge that the majority of my work is situated on the traditional territories of the Mississaugas of the Anishinaabe, the Haudenosaunee Confederacy and the Wendat, and recognize the enduring presence of all First Nations, Métis and the Inuit peoples.
+I acknowledge the traditional custodians and give gratitude and reverence to your continuing, sacred connection to the land, waters and community.
+I pay my respects to you and your cultures, traditions, and to Elders both past, present and emerging.
+May we learn and strengthen our collaboration with your ancestral knowledge and wisdom, for knowing the ways of the rivers, mountains, fires and waters, and remember harmony with the highest integrity and deepest reverence for spirit and the Earth.

 All recipes have been carefully tested in my kitchen and are recognized to the best of my knowledge as delicious and safe for general use.
 For those with food or other allergies, or who have special food requirements or certain health issues, please read each recipe’s suggested contents carefully and determine whether or not they may create a problem for you.
 I encourage you to have fun and adjust the recipes to meet your needs and preferences.

 All content, opinions and views on this site are my own, unless explicitly noted.
 This site contains affiliate links to products that I personally trust, use and enjoy.
 I may receive a commission for purchases made through these links!
-Please send me a note if you find any errors or omissions in the information provided, and I’ll see what I can do to address it.
+Please send me a note if you find any errors or omissions in the information provided on this site, and I’ll see what I can do to address it.
 Thank you!